Ankit-sah/Ecom/README.md

 - Sign up via `/auth/sign-up` (creates the user in Okta) and then sign in via `/auth/sign-in`.
 - Complete the checkout form with shipping details and proceed to Stripe’s hosted payment page.
 - Inspect `/admin/orders` to confirm statuses update after successful payment (requires webhook).
+- Use `/admin/products` to upload imagery (stored in Vercel Blob) and publish new catalogue items.

 ## Deployment (Vercel)